News & Events

 The “POLITICO way” goes a little something like this: brainstorm a great idea, team up with the most influential people in the business, and somewhere along the line, create a lasting impact that f

-At Alumni Weekend this September, SMPA alumni Adam Conner, BA ’06, and
+As part of Alumni Weekend this September, SMPA alumni Adam Conner, BA ’

 Bruce and Cindy Terker have generously created an endowment for the Terker Distinguished Fellows in Media and Public Affairs.